12 Events and their construction

 Of Grammatology, p.
 324, J. Derrida

 In this chapter, we will analyze the role played by political technologies in the construction of political events (Clough, 2000, p.
 189-190).
 In order to develop this problematic, we will begin by analyzing methodological problems.
-Derrida’s concept of supplement that opens this part, draws attention to the incompleteness that’s at the heart of the recognizability of phenomena that’s in need of exterior supports to reach perceptual awareness.
+Derrida’s concept of the supplement that opens this chapter, draws attention to the incompleteness that’s at the heart of the recognizability of phenomena, which is in need of exterior supports to reach perceptual awareness.
 And more radically, Derrida thinks what we may assume to be self-evident, immediately available, in short, present, is in fact the very supplement of the ideas and devices we bring to access situations.
 The quality of presence, then, is the supplement of supplements.

 For political analysis which carries the weight of inhabiting a space of thinking where the very tools of thinking are questioned because of their entanglements with political structures, it is a methodological necessity to keep an ear out for subtle, and perhaps, unwarranted naturalization of power-ridden discursive categories—e.g., American population—through their reproduction in scholarly analysis (Abrams, 1988).
 This collapse or merging between administrative and scholarly categories most often happens around the borders and definition of populations.
 If political reality, for instance, in terms of different centers or nodes of power from which power effects disseminate, do not neatly correspond to the structure of a centralized administrative body, upon what architecture of power can scholarly research ground itself to meet and communicate with its reader?
 Is it always necessary to refer to networks of power in the negative as the other of the state?
 One answer to this conundrum is critical commentary.
 The very critical elaboration of terms of analysis in the process of their utilization offers a pedagogical as well as political function, as the inner tension of building blocks is not kept away from view but rendered integral to the analysis.

-While after 1990s it has become commonplace to refer to non-governmental organizations as major actors in international political theory even in its neorealist paradigm where nation-state with its national interest still seen as the definitive factor of international system, the dynamic chart of networked power still eclipsed in what’s primarily the political map based on sovereign states.
+While after the 1990s it has become commonplace to refer to non-governmental organizations as major actors in international political theory even in its neorealist paradigm where the nation-state with its national interest is still seen as the definitive factor of the international system, the dynamic chart of networked power is still eclipsed in the primary understanding of the political map, as based on discrete sovereign states.
 What’s urgent for political theory is to de-link the notion of sovereignty in order to account for its ad-hoc manifestations.
-This performative character of sovereignty that eschews formalization insofar as circumstantial moves fulfill a sovereign role in excess of nation-states manifests most often during the making of the event of the pandemic.
-Transnational circulation of not only the virus, but also strategies of containment as well as public feelings digesting what’s formulated as public health crisis invite the conceptual capacities (Clough & Issevenler, 2016) of the notion of event whereby political geography and populations are constantly, in different conjectures, reconfigured and redefined.
+This performative character of sovereignty—that eschews formalization insofar as circumstantial moves fulfill a sovereign role in excess of nation-states—manifests most often during the making of the event of a pandemic.
+Transnational circulation of not only the virus, but also strategies of containment as well as public feelings digesting what’s formulated as a public health crisis, invite the conceptual capacities (Clough & Issevenler, 2016) of the notion of the event, whereby political geography and populations are constantly, in different conjunctures, reconfigured and redefined.

-What is often the most naturally present, for instance, the objective reality of the pandemic begs a differentiating questioning of its coming into being.
-Reformulation of objectivity as an event serves this purpose.
-As media-events, political phenomena’s most relevant qualities that they operate through exposure and in particular, speed are brought to the fore.
+What is often appears to us as the most naturally present phenomenon—for instance, the objective reality of the pandemic—begs a differentiating questioning of its coming into being.
+The reformulation of objectivity as an event serves this purpose.
+As media-events, the most relevant qualities of political phenomena are the fact that they operate through exposure and, in particular, are disseminated across populations with great speed.
 This move’s usefulness for the contemporary media-saturated environment is explained by sociologist Patricia Clough:

 How is this event-ness produced?
 What are the roles played by the knowledge-practices of the biopolitical apparatus, such as statistical graphics visualizing past, present, and future projections or various disciplinary medical measures of distancing, masking, and quarantining as vectors, in the formation of visibility of this event that translates itself into presence?

-These questions require the political sociologists to move beyond humanistic notions of political interest, transparent and conscious intent as the driving force of action, to understand the dynamic construction of political phenomena by the participation of a multiplicity of processes.
+These questions require political sociologists to move beyond humanistic notions of political interest and transparent and conscious intent as the driving forces of action, which enables us to understand the dynamic construction of political phenomena by the participation of a multiplicity of processes.
 Both technologically non-conscious and psychologically unconscious processes affect the event.
-Yet, the turn towards what’s excluded in the humanist epistemology of interest does not necessarily involve a de-historicization all the way in so far as processes of time are internal to the objects.
-As we will discuss, the absence of a commentary on historical time becomes the spot of object-oriented philosophies that prevents the development of proper political economic analysis of objects’ participation in the construction of events.
+Yet, the turn towards what’s excluded in the humanist epistemology of interest does not necessarily involve a complete de-historicization in so far as processes of time are internal to the objects encompassed in the event.
+As we will discuss, the absence of a commentary on historical time becomes the location of object-oriented philosophies which prevents the development of proper political economic analyses of objects’ participation in the construction of events.

-This problem of graphicness of history is stated by cultural critique Walter Benjamin in his reflections on the use of historical materialism as a social scientific methodology.
-Accessibility of historical knowledge depends on what we do with our found material, data, perceptions and experiences.
+This problem of the graphicness of history is stated by cultural critic, Walter Benjamin, in his reflections on the use of historical materialism as a social scientific methodology.
+The accessibility of historical knowledge depends on what we do with our given material, data, perceptions, and experiences.
 Images do not state the truth as long as the frame through which they are seen, singled out and put under analytic light is not also part of the research process.

 “A central problem of historical materialism that ought to be seen in the end: Must the Marxist understanding of history necessarily be acquired at the expense of the perceptibility of history?
 Or: in what way is it possible to conjoin heightened graphicness to the realization of the Marxist method?
 The first stage in this undertaking will be to carry over the principle of montage into history.
 That is, to assemble large-scale constructions out of the smallest and most precisely cut components.
 Indeed, to discover in the analysis of the small individual moment the crystal of the total event.
 And, therefore, to break with vulgar historical naturalism.
 To grasp the construction of history as such.
 In the structure of commentary.”